 - American Walnut – This hardwood floor has a density of around 0.60g/cm3 and is sometimes called “royal walnut” is some commercial shops.
 It has a hardness of about 1050psi which is fairly low in comparison to the Asian and Brazilian variations.
 A major bonus is that it is readily available in most flooring outlets (throughout North America), both for first time installs and potential repairs in the future, which is really awesome!

 - Asian Walnut (Acacia) – This floor has a density of around 0.9g/cm3 and is much harder than the American types.
 The Janka hardness rating sits around 2250psi, which makes this a fairly hard wood, perfect for those with lots of foot traffic and pets in their homes.
 Only issue is that it needs to be imported but that is not always a concern, as many local US flooring companies can do this for you.

-Special Offer: Free Walnut Floor Samples (United States Only)
+Special Offer: Get a Free Walnut Floor Quote (United States Only)